Rhymlore/htcondor-web/ospool/byor/anvil.md

 - 123 is the JOB_ID assigned by the access point to the placed job.
 - Placing the job with the annex name specified means that the job won't run anywhere other than the annex.
-- Note that the annex name does say anything about Stampede 2; it is simply a label for the Stampede 2 resources we will be provisioning in the next step.
+- Note that the annex name does say anything about Anvil; it is simply a label for the Anvil resources we will be provisioning in the next step.

 ##### 3. Lease the Resources

-To run your job on Stampede 2, you will need to create an "annex" there;
+To run your job on Anvil, you will need to create an "annex" there;
 an annex is a named set of leased resources.
-The following command will submit a request to lease an annex named `example` to the queue named `normal` on Stampede 2.
+The following command will submit a request to lease an annex named `example` to the queue named `standard` on Anvil.
 Project `PROJECT_ID` will be charged for resources used (by default, two nodes).
 The **text in bold** is emphasized to distinguish it from XSEDE's log-in prompt.

-<pre><code>$ htcondor annex create example normal@stampede2 --project PROJECT_ID
+<pre><code>$ htcondor annex create example standard@anvil --project PROJECT_ID
-<b>This command will access Stampede 2 via XSEDE.
+<b>This command will access Anvil via XSEDE.
 To proceed, enter your
 XSEDE user name and password at the prompt below; to cancel, hit CTRL-C.</b>
 </code></pre>

 You will need to log into XSEDE at this prompt.
-Logging into XSEDE will grant you access to Stampede 2.
+Logging into XSEDE will grant you access to Anvil.

 <pre><code><b>Thank you.</b>

-Requesting annex named 'example' from queue 'normal' on Stampede 2...
+Requesting annex named 'example' from queue 'standard' on Anvil...
 </code></pre>

 The tool will display an indented log of the request progress, because